 Ceiling medallions are not just the icing on your chandelier!
 Look at these other super ideas.

-You can follow me on Pinterest to see all the fantastic things I’m pinning every day.
+Like this DIY mirror?
+You can follow me for more ideas on Pinterest to see all the fantastic things I’m pinning every day.
 Here: https://www.pinterest.ca/reuseitqueen/